Hobor Calibration

 data[[2]]

-expect that you provide the columns for the measurements to calibrate, as well as
+Now that you created the list with all your hobos, the function calibrator(), expect that you provide the columns for the measurements to calibrate, as well as the set of time ranges to calculate the difference between your data loggers.

 These times would correspond to the experiment you made in a controlled environment.

-measurements <- c(2, 7, 12) # Select the weather variables
+variables <- c(2, 7, 12) # Select the weather variables

 calibrationmeans

-recommend allowing a variability of less than 1°C.
+Preferably allow a variability of less than 1°C.

 correction.test(list.data=data, calibrationfile=calibrationmeans, w.var = c(2, 7, 12),